 Colombia’s constant climate and different altitudes makes it the ideal place to grow fresh fruits, vegetables and other produce all year round.
-This fresh produce is used to make Colombia’s delicious traditional dishes, which have been influenced by the country’s indigenous communities, Latin American cuisines, Spanish cuisines and African flavors.
+This fresh produce is used to make the best traditional Colombian food, which have been influenced by the country’s indigenous communities, Latin American cuisines, Spanish cuisines and African flavors.
 Colombia’s city and small-town restaurants often serve meals made with recipes that have been passed down from generation to generation.

 Bandeja paisa (literally ‘workman’s platter’) is a traditional dish from Colombia’s Antioquia region.
 It contains white rice, red beans, succulent ground beef, fried plantain, chorizo, a corn variety called morcilla, crunchy chicharron (pork crackling), an arepa, and fresh avocado.
 It is all topped with a fried egg.
 This dish is often served as a full plate or half portion, and can be enjoyed at Hacienda, (http://www. restaurantehacienda.com) which has four restaurants located in the Medellín area of Colombia.